polgreen/control2/README.md

 ## DSSynth Toolbox

-DSSynth is a MATLAB Toolbox synthesizes digital controllers considering finite word-length (FWL) effects for physical plants represented by transfer-function or state-space, with fixed-point numerical representation and dynamic input ranges.
-Currently, there are two versions of DSSynth toolbox: command-line and MATLAB application.
+DSSynth is a MATLAB Toolbox that synthesizes digital controllers considering finite word-length (FWL) effects for physical plants represented by transfer-function or state-space, with fixed-point numerical representation and dynamic input ranges.
+Currently, there are two versions of the DSSynth toolbox: command-line and MATLAB application.

 Supported Property: